 While your oven is preheated, slice up your veggies.
 It's important to slice them to equal sizes.
 This way, they'll cook evenly.
 And, they'll be easier to eat in the finished harvest salad.

 I recommend slicing your carrots into 1/2 inch rounds.
 Cut them at an angle (called a "bias" cut) for a little more interesting take than a boring coin.
 Cut your sweet potato into wedges of a similar thickness.

 For the brussels sprouts, I love when the outer leaves get all nice and crispy in the oven.
 To encourage this, trim the ends off your sprouts.
 Then peel off as many large outer leaves as you can.

 Finally, half the remaining cores.
 Add the outer leaves and cores to the baking sheet.
 You'll end up with a wonderful mix of crispy and tender Brussels.

 Quarter your radishes.
 They cook pretty quickly and will shrink up a fair bit in the oven.
 You don't want to end up with little tiny radish pieces in your salad!

 And finally, slice the onions nice and thin.
 That way, they'll melt beautifully and get some caramelization to color your fall harvest salad.

 Next, get out a couple of baking sheets.
-And if you’re looking for the best baking sheets, I strongly recommend Nordicware brand.
-They last forever and are so useful.
-If you like, you can line your sheet pan with parchment paper, though it’s not necessary.
+If you like, you can line your sheet pan with parchment paper, though it's not necessary.